2cz5/Python-Image-Clicker/README.md

 - Win32con (`win32con`)

 ## Usage
 1. Clone the repository to your local machine.
-(Or click on code, then download as zip.)
+(Or click on code, then download zip.)
 2. Ensure you have all the required libraries installed.
 You can install them using pip: pip install opencv-python numpy pyautogui keyboard pywin32
 3. Replace the paths in the `image_paths` list with the paths to your actual images.
 4. Run the script using command prompt